The Army’s First Long Range Fires Battalion Activates Second MRC Battery

 |0

-This work, The Army’s First Long Range Fires Battalion Activates Second MRC Battery [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The Army’s First Long Range Fires Battalion Activates Second MRC Battery, by CPT Ryan DeBooy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT